 Truly reputable lenders make it clear that they’ll need to look at your credit, sometimes getting reports from all three major credit bureaus (Equifax, TransUnion and Experian).
 This is important — most lenders need to know whether you have a history of paying bills on time and in full in order to make sure that you’ll be just as diligent about repaying a loan.

-Conversely, those who operate loan scams aren’t interested in timely repayment.
+Conversely, fraudulent businesses aren’t interested in timely repayment.
 In fact, they tend to seek high-risk borrowers who are likely to fall behind on loan payments and, as a result, incur their excessively high late fees and penalties.

 Of course, there are some reputable lenders that offer bad-credit loans, taking into account more than just your credit score when determining your eligibility.
 However, these lenders will still typically ask for things like your income, employment information and education before offering you a loan.

 2. The lender isn’t registered in your state

 The Federal Trade Commission (FTC) requires that lenders and loan brokers register in the states where they conduct business.
 If a lender you’re interested in does not list any registered states, you could be dealing with a loan scam.

 Check the lender’s website to verify the list of states where it legally conducts business.
 If you cannot find such a list, contact your state attorney general’s office for further verification.
 You can also contact your state’s Department of Banking or Department of Financial Regulation to confirm whether the company legally operates where you live.